pandashavenobugs/mTLS-with-node-blogpost/README.md

 # nginx configuration

-heading to the /etc/nginx directory
+Heading to the /etc/nginx directory.

 ```bash
 cd /etc/nginx/sites-available
 ```

-creating and editingthe nginx server configuration which is named myapp.
+Creating and editingthe nginx server configuration which is named myapp.

 The myapp file